Vijai Sardesai: Political career

 Vijai started his political career in the student politics of Goa.
 He was the Chairman of the Goa University Students Council.
 Sardesai started his political career in the Indian National Congress and he was the President of Goa Pradesh Youth Congress.
 Sardesai was co-opted as a councillor of the Margao Municipal Council.

 Independent MLA

-Vijai Sardesai was denied the Indian National Congress candidature from the Fatorda constituency during the 2012 Goa Legislative Assembly election.
+Sardesai was denied the Indian National Congress candidature from the Fatorda constituency during the 2012 Goa Legislative Assembly election.
 Sardesai quit the Indian National Congress as an independent candidate and emerged victorious.

 During his debut as an independent MLA, Sardesai emerged as a fierce opposition figure.
 His performance on the floor of the Goa Legislative Assembly and outside the Assembly too made Sardesai popular.
 Vijai Sardesai ensured the victory of his panel in the Margao Municipal Council elections in 2015.
 Sardesai was accused by his opponents of being involved in the Louis Berger bribery scam but the allegations remain unproven.